databricks/bundle-examples/knowledge_base/dashboard_nyc_taxi/README.md

 ### Visual modification

-Dashboards are inherently visual, so you may want to use the web interface to modify the dashboard.
-Any modifications that are done through the web interface won't automatically be reflected in the `.lvdash.json` file.
-You can, however, run a dedicated bundle command to retrieve these changes and update your `.lvdash.json` file.
+You can use the Databricks UI to modify the dashboard, but any modifications made through the UI will not be applied to the bundle `.lvdash.json` file unless you explicitly update it.

 To retrieve the updated `.lvdash.json` file, run: